For improving the quality of HIV and sexual healthcare

 MEDFASH was an independent charity dedicated to improving the quality of HIV and sexual healthcare from 1987 to 2016.
 The vision of MEDFASH was for everyone who needed it to be able to receive high quality, evidence-based sexual health and HIV care, including preventive interventions.

-2018 BMA MEDFASH prize is now closed for applications
+2019 BMA MEDFASH prize is now open for applications

 The BMA MEDFASH prize is open to any health or social care professional or organisation actively involved in the delivery of HIV or sexual healthcare in the UK.
 Applicants do not have to be a doctor or BMA member to apply.